YonSci/eca-census-handbook/docs/experiences-lessons-2020/Chapter-02/Development and implementation of digital cartographic mapping instruments and tools.md

 **Stage 1:**

 * Digitisation of Country’s administrative  boundaries; as frame for EA delineation.
 * EA boundary digitisation according to the geospatial data collected on the field, delineation rules and established coding and identification system.
-Creation of the EA attribute data (geography File - geo-file).
+Creation of the EA attribute data (geography file - geo-file).
 * Preparation of EA maps (map compilation) in digital or hard copy (depending on adopted methodology i.e., fully digital or hybrid).

 **Stage 2:**